nickdekruijk/slider.js/README.md

 ###CSS
 Style your slider however you want.
 The .slider element will be the viewport.
 You probably want this to have CSS {overflow:hidden}

-The slides(divs) inside the viewport will be set to absolute positioned, 100% width and 100% height of the viewport/parent div
+The slides(divs) inside the viewport will be set to absolute positioned, 100% width and 100% height of the viewport/parent div.

 You do need to add CSS for the dots if you want them, for example:
 ```css
     DIV.slider .dots {display:block;z-index:10;position:absolute;left:0;right:0;text-align:center}